nosarthur/nosarthur.github.io/_drafts/tree.md

 To be fancier, you may want to define 'optimality' as the least number of decision boundaries, or maybe you want to parametrize the decision boundary using more than one feature (e.g., a tilted line in Figure 1).
-Such attempts immediately make the determination of branching a lot harder.
+Such attempts immediately make branching a lot harder.
 And the effort is probably not
-justified: in the end, one really only cares about the performance on unseen test data, which is very unlikely to be related to these artificial 'optimality' measures.
+justified: in the end, one really only cares about the classification performance on unseen test data, which is very unlikely to be related to these artificial 'optimality' measures.

-In general, there are more details one needs to worry about
+In general, there are more details one needs to worry about.
+For example

-* how many branches to use at one splitting point
+* how many branches to use at one splitting point?

-    So far we stick to two branches.
-More branches can be implemented easily.
-* how deep the tree is (stopping criteria for tree growth)
+* how deep the tree is (stopping criteria for tree growth)?

-    As you can see, with a deep tree (a lot of decision questions), it is always possible to classify the training data perfectly.
-But it may simply be over-fitting.

 Unfortunately, there is no clean answer to them.
+For the first question, two branches as well as
+$$\sqrt{N_\text{features}}$$ branches are commonly used.
+For the second question, some limits would be applied to the tree growth since a fully grown tree classifies the training data perfectly and is almost for sure an overfit.
+Possible limits include

+* set the minimum number of data points at tree leaf
+* set the depth of the tree
+* prune the tree after it is fully grown

 Thus (a lot of) try and error is needed in practice to fine tune the tree parameters.

 ### (im)purity measure